shvenkat-rh/AI-Issue-Triage/README.md

 An AI-powered issue analysis tool that uses Google's Gemini AI to perform comprehensive analysis of software issues based on your codebase content.

+---

+## 🚀 Quick Start

+**Want to set up automated issue analysis in your GitHub repo?**

+👉 **[See the QUICKSTART Guide](cutlery/QUICKSTART.md)** for step-by-step instructions to:
+- Set up automated GitHub Actions workflows
+- Configure AI-powered issue analysis
+- Analyze issues against your codebase automatically
+- Get started in under 10 minutes

+**Looking to use this as a CLI tool or library?** Continue reading below.

+---

 ## Features

 - **AI-Powered Analysis**: Uses Google Gemini 2.0 Flash for intelligent issue analysis with the latest [Google Gen AI SDK](https://googleapis.github.io/python-genai/)